 Grocery and food delivery startup Honestbee has confirmed the departure of its co-founder and CEO Joel Sng.
-He will be replaced with Brian Koo with effect from May 2, 2019.
+He will be replaced by Brian Koo with effect from May 2, 2019.

 TechCrunch had on Wednesday reported that Sng was fired from the Singapore-based startup.

 Honestbee’s interim CEO, Koo, is the general partner and founder of Formation 8, a Silicon Valley-based investment firm.
 He was also an early investor in the company.
 In an email seen by DEALSTREETASIA, Koo also apologised to the Honestbee team.